getty-zig/getty.so/docs/user-guide/tutorial/index.md

 function that took a value, switched on its type, and (de)serialized based on the resulting type information.
 You might have even called it [`std.json`](https://ziglang.org/documentation/master/std/#root;json), as that's exactly how the module works!
-Unfortunately, this approach is actually quite brittle, inflexible, and usually ends up being a lot of unnecessary work.
+Unfortunately, this approach is quite brittle, inflexible, and usually ends up being a lot of unnecessary work.

 The goal of Getty is to help you avoid all of that and reduce the amount of code you need to write a (de)serializer that is customizable, performant, and